ppires21/Tutorials/README.md

 ---

-## 🛠 Contributing
+## Contributing
-This is mainly my **learning log**, but contributions are welcome!
+This is my **learning log**, but contributions are welcome!
 - Found a mistake? → Open an issue.
 - Want to add a tutorial? → Open a pull request.

 ---

-## 📌 Future Tutorials (Things I'll keep adding when I got the time)
+## Future Tutorials (Things I'll keep adding when I got the time)
 - Git branching strategies
 - Terraform basics
 - AWS Basics